 Iftar is the time each day (in the evening) when the fast is broken and a meal is taken with family and friends.
 During Iftar there is additional pressure on taxis and other public transport so it’s a good idea to time your movements around avoiding having to travel at this time.

 Near the end of Ramadan, there is normally a lot of activity going on as people traditionally visit families to celebrate Eid-ul-Fitr, the three-day festival marking the end of the fast.
 This is a highlight period during Ramadan to shoot some interesting images in cafes or in the street.
 Make sure to know some locals and be invited at home during this celebration.
-Also, try to plan your journey accordingly at this time.
+That would be another unique chance to witness photographically this important time for Muslims.